PythonLinzi/My-Alrorithm-Library/README.md

 # My-Alrorithm-Library
 > Prepare for Mathetical Modeling
-This Repository contains all algorithm I've learned or collected(if code is elegant)
+This Repository contains all algorithm I've learned which are useful for Mathetical Modeling